A long but pretty walk with gentle hills via a nice mixture of river valley, forest tracks, and many beautiful country houses.

 Take the train nearest to 9.30am from Waterloo Station to Farnham (perhaps changing at Woking).
 Journey time about one hour.
 There are trains back from Godalming every half hour (hourly on Sundays).
 Journey time 50 minutes.

 Buy a day return to Farnham.
 For the return journey you will also need to buy a single from Godalming to Woking.

 By Car : Train is easier for this one.
 Change at Guildford or Woking to return to your car.
 You can park for free near Farnham railway station at weekends.

-The suggested lunch place, 2.75km (50 minutes) later, is The Donkey (tel 01252 702 124), a walker friendly pub in Charles Hill, some 9 km into the walk, which serves gourment food, midday to 2.30pm daily; booking is recommended for indoor seating.
+The traditional lunch stop for SWC walkers comes some 2.75km (45 minutes) after the Barley Mow: The Donkey (tel 01252 702 124), a walker-friendly pub in Charles Hill, just under half way into the walk.
+The pub serves good quality food, midday to 2.30pm, Monday to Saturday, and midday to 3.30pm on Sunday; booking is recommended for indoor seating, which is limited.

 For a very late lunch, or an earlier tea stop for a stronger drink or light refreshments, try the Stag on the River pub in Eashing (tel 01483 421568) which as its name implies enjoys a pleasant mill-stream, riverside setting.